guiriosoficial/ToDoList-Justto/README.md

 To maintain this project update, I migrated from Vue 2 to Vue 3, Webpack to Vite and JavaScript to TypeScript

 ## TODO
-- Implements Unit Tests
+- Implements Tests
-- Set Lint Configurations
+- Fix Types and Lint
-- Migrate from JavaScript to TypeScript

 > **Note:** Yes, I got the job :D.